angrybacon/doomsday-wiki/markdown/articles/2021/03/21/everything-vintage-doomsday.md

 nothing is exiled, so you have your whole deck to put in your pile) and cast a Doomsday with a Dark Ritual in hand and 3 Underground Seas in play.
 Your opponent has Leovold, Collector Ouphe, 3 lands, and 3 cards in hand.
-You assume their graveyard doesn't matter (i.e., :card[Snapcaster Mage]).
-What is your pile? (thinking about playing around Fluster, Wasteland, possibly Daze, etc.)
+You assume their graveyard doesn't matter (i.e. :card[Snapcaster Mage]).
+What is your pile?
+(thinking about playing around Fluster, Wasteland, possibly Daze, etc.)

 > 1. Pass turn
 > 1. Play Ritual